 He married his Stanford sweetheart, Lou Henry, and they went to China, where he worked for a private corporation as China’s leading engineer.
-In June 1900, the Boxer Rebellion caught the Hoovers in Tientsin.
-For almost a month, the settlement was under heavy ﬁre.
-While his wife worked in the hospitals, Hoover directed the building of barricades, and once risked his life rescuing Chinese children.
+In June 1900 the Boxer Rebellion caught the Hoovers in Tientsin.
+For almost a month the settlement was under heavy ﬁre.
+While his wife worked in the hospitals, Hoover directed the building of barricades.

-After the Armistice, Hoover, a member of the Supreme Economic Council and head of the American Relief Administration, organized shipments of food for starving millions in central Europe.
+After the Armistice, Hoover, a member of the Supreme Economic Council and head of the American Relief Administration, organized shipments of food for millions of starving people in Central Europe.
 He extended aid to famine-stricken Soviet Russia in 1921.
 When a critic inquired if he was not thus helping Bolshevism, Hoover retorted, “Twenty million people are starving.
 Whatever their politics, they shall be fed!”

 After capably serving as secretary of commerce under Presidents Harding and Coolidge, Hoover became the Republican presidential nominee in 1928.
 He said then: “We in America today are nearer to the final triumph over poverty than ever before in the history of any land.”
 His election over New York Governor Al Smith seemed to ensure prosperity.
 Yet within months the stock market crashed, and the nation spiraled downward into depression.

-Hoover’s opponents in Congress, who he felt were sabotaging his program for their own political gain, painted him as a callous and cruel president.
+Hoover’s opponents in Congress, who he felt were sabotaging his program for their own political gain, painted him as a callous leader.
 Hoover became the scapegoat for the Great Depression and was badly defeated by Governor Franklin D. Roosevelt in 1932.
 In the 1930s he became a powerful critic of the New Deal, warning against tendencies toward statism.

 In 1947 President Truman appointed Hoover to a commission, which elected him chairman, to reorganize the Executive Departments.
 He was appointed chairman of a similar commission by President Eisenhower in 1953.
 Many economies resulted from both commissions’ recommendations.
 Over the years, Hoover wrote a large number of articles and books, one of which he was working on when he died of intestinal cancer at 90 in New York City on October 20, 1964.